ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_LOG.md

 ##### *Remarks*
 1. Set 96%, 98% as targets for CNN, 2NN is to avoid the needed rounds from being too large to complete in time.
+2. For non-IID cases, one may need to use an even lower target to avoid too long running time.
-2. The time taken for C=1.0 is formidable, even for IID cases.
+3. The time taken for C=1.0 is formidable, even for IID cases.
 So, one could consider 200 rounds for C=1.0, E=5, B=10 of non-IID, in order to complete in allowed timeline.

 Model |Data  | Test acc |H Rnd |T Rnd |Time      | Machine | Frac | E | B | Lr    | Optim
 ------|------| -------- |----- |----- |--------  |-------- | -----|---|---| ----- | -----